jdelkins/pia-tools/README.md

-[^2]: One downside of this approach is that network traffic is still unencrypted on the LAN, so if you have any reason to fear privacy gaps at the physical LAN level, this approach is not recommended; stick with the official client app.
+[^2]: One downside of this approach is that network traffic is still unencrypted on the LAN, so if you have any reason to fear privacy gaps at the physical LAN level despite your controlling the firewall, this approach is not recommended; stick with the official client app.

 ## Install Tools